Todd42/Portfolio/README.md

   - includes custom type of card and custom mechanics in addition to all the original types.

   - available on the Steam Workshop for Tabletop Simulator. (http://steamcommunity.com/sharedfiles/filedetails/?id=657542968)

+MilSimVR
+  - A Software engineering project.

+  - Breach and clear proctor based VR simulation for the HTC Vive.

+  - Made with the input of ROTC Student.

+  - Made by 6 man team in under 8 weeks.